PhillipUg/newsweek-clone/README.md

 In this project, my aim was to make a clone of the [Newsweek](https://newsweek.com/) website.

-There are some elements on this page which are produced with Javascript but our objective in this project wasn't to give this page functionality.
+There are some elements on this page which are produced with Javascript but my objective in this project wasn't to give this page functionality.

 ## Built with
   * [Bootstrap 4](https://getbootstrap.com/)